Passenger train project from Los Angeles to Coachella Valley continues to move forward

 The project is still in its early stages of development, so Californians won’t be able to ride the passenger train anytime soon.

-The Riverside County Transportation Commission estimates the project can take 10 years to complete.
+The Riverside County Transportation Commission estimates the project could take 10 years to complete.
 No official opening date has been announced.

 “RCTC is working closely with the state and federal partners to seek innovative ways to speed up the process,” department officials told KTLA.